 DongWon Oh studies how subjective human perceptions of the social world emerge, influenced by stereotypes, acquired knowledge, and cultural context.
 DongWon's investigation employs various methodologies including experiments, data-driven computational modeling, multivariate analysis, and eye-tracking.
 His work spans from decoding implicit social evaluations to understanding individual variations in person perception and exploring the dynamic nature of impression formation.

-DongWon is an Assistant Professor in the Department of Psychology at the National University of Singapore (NUS), with recent recognitions such as a 2024 APS Rising Star Award and a 2024 SESP Fellowship.
+DongWon is an Assistant Professor in the Department of Psychology at the National University of Singapore (NUS) with recent recognitionssuch as a 2024 APS Rising Star Award and a 2024 SESP Fellowship.
 At NUS, he directs MAP Lab (Multi-Sociocontextual Action and Perception Lab).
+He is also affiliated with the Centre for Computational Social Science and Humanities.
 Prior to his present role, he was a PhD student at Princeton (advisor: Alex Todorov) and then a postdoc at New York University and Columbia University (advisor: Jon Freeman).

 RESEARCH